-The history of both the longbow and recurve bow dates back thousands of years, with their basic design remaining essentially unchanged since their inception.
+The history of the longbow and recurve bow dates back thousands of years, with their basic design remaining unchanged since their inception.

-When comparing the level of nostalgia attached to both the longbow and recurve bow, each features their deep-rooted rich history (Read more about a good bowstring wax here)
+When comparing the nostalgia level attached to the longbow and recurve bow, each features its deep-rooted rich history.

 While the exact inventor of the longbow is often disputed, it is commonly thought to have originated in Scandinavia or Germany, with later renditions appearing in Wales around 1000 A.D.

-Though both bow varieties will certainly make you feel as if you have traveled back, far into the days of old, the longbow holds an unparalleled level of nostalgia in the eyes of many.
+Though both bow varieties will certainly make you feel as if you have traveled back, far into the old days, the longbow holds an unparalleled level of nostalgia in the eyes of many.

 In nearly every rendition of a primitive archer in any number of forms of print, a longbow can be found.
 With a longbow in hand, you will find it difficult to not feel like Robin Hood himself.

-Though this is typically the case, modernized longbows with more aggressive limbs do exist for purchase on today’s market, by those that seek speed but shun the idea of a recurve bow.
+Though this is typically the case, modernized longbows with more aggressive limbs exist for purchase on today’s market by those who seek speed but shun the idea of a recurve bow.

 As the excess energy from a recurve bow is expelled upon the release of an arrow, a notable amount of sound can be heard.

-There is also a certain level of audible string-to-limb slap that occurs when a recurve archer releases their arrow.
+A certain level of audible string-to-limb slap occurs when a recurve archer releases their arrow.
 This occurs as a direct result of a rebounding bowstring making contact with the curvature of a recurve bow’s limbs.